FTSmartAudit: A Knowledge Distillation-Enhanced Framework for Automated Smart Contract Auditing Using Fine-Tuned LLMs: Evaluation

 For model validation, we maintained consistency with our training environment by using the same NVIDIA A100 GPUs with 48GB of VRAM.
-To compare the performance of the base models and fine-tuned models, we expanded our evaluation to include three high performance SOTA commercial models (GPT-4o, Claude-3-Opus, and Gemini-1.5-pro).
+To compare the performance of the base models and fine-tuned models, we expanded our evaluation to include three high performance advanced commercial models (DeepSeek-v3, GPT-4o, Claude-3.5-sonnet, DeepSeek-R1, and GPT-o1).
 These commercial models were integrated into our evaluation pipeline through their respective public APIs.
 This integration allowed for a seamless comparison between our fine-tuned models and these leading commercial solutions, providing a comprehensive benchmark for our study.

+It is worth noting that the evaluation of language models is conducted using a single-attempt (pass@1) approach.
+In this method, the framework’s ability to identify vulnerabilities is assessed in one pass, reflecting real-world usage where auditors typically rely on a quick, single evaluation rather than multiple attempts.
+While we acknowledge that LLM outputs can vary due to their inherent probabilistic nature, focusing on a single attempt allows us to evaluate the models in a practical and realistic setting.